ShipEngine/connect-website/structure.md

 ---
 hidden: true
-title: ShipEngine Integration Platform application Overview
+title: ShipEngine Connect application Overview
-description: Learn about how a ShipEngine Integration application is structured.
+description: Learn about how a ShipEngine Connect application is structured.
+tags:
+- ShipEngine Connect
 ---

 Application Structure
 ==================
-[ShipEngine Integration Platform](./index.md) applications are just [NPM](https://www.npmjs.com/) packages that meet the following requirements:
+[ShipEngine Connect](./index.md) applications are just [NPM](https://www.npmjs.com/) packages that meet the following requirements:

 * Have a [`package.json`](https://docs.npmjs.com/creating-a-package-json-file) file in the root directory, which specifies its name, version number, and dependencies.

-* List the [ShipEngine Integration Platform SDK](https://www.npmjs.com/package/@shipengine/integration-platform-sdk) (`@shipengine/integration-platform-sdk`) as a `dependency` or `devDependency` in the `package.json` file.
+* List the [ShipEngine Connect SDK](https://www.npmjs.com/package/@shipengine/connect-sdk) (`@shipengine/connect-sdk`) as a `dependency` or `devDependency` in the `package.json` file.

 * Export an object with properties and methods that define the app's capabilities and functionality.
 This must be the main export of the NPM package.